IntelligentImaging/t2-recon-pipeline/README.md

 - ITK-SNAP (for viewing images and drawing/editing ROI's)
 - detox (convenient tool to fix directory names with special characters)

-Helpful tools:
-- ITK-SNAP (for viewing images and drawing/editing ROI's)
-- detox (convenient tool to fix directory names with special characters)
 ## Data prep and setup
 1. Pull data to CRL server.
-This step will most likely already be completed by Clemente.
-Only applies to scans performed at BCH.
+Only applies to scans on BCH PACS.

     `sh retrieve-par.sh -a -n [MRN] [DOS] [OUTPUT DIRECTORY]`
   > `-a` Tells the script to not use patient MRN/exam accession in the folder names
-  > <br> `-n` Puts the output files directory in OUTPUT DIRECTORY, instead of sorting by exam (obviously, don't do this if you do want the script to sort by visit nunmber)
+  > <br> `-n` Puts the output files directory in OUTPUT DIRECTORY, instead of sorting by exam (obviously, don't do this if you do want the script to sort by visit ID)
 2. Convert data from DICOM to NIFTI and set up recon directory:

     `sh prep-fetal.sh [RAW CASE DIR] [STUDY RECON DIR]`<br>